vivekKumarSingh4545/DSABattle/README.md

 This project strengthened understanding of:

 - Real-time bidirectional communication with Socket.IO
-- Room-based state synchronization
+- Building a server-side multi-language code judge with execution limits
-- Matchmaking system design
+- Room-based state synchronization for low-latency multiplayer systems
-- Dockerized multi-service deployment
+- Dockerized deployment and container optimization
-- Handling race conditions in live multiplayer systems
+- Handling race conditions and match lifecycle in live systems

 ---